-In order to be covered for benefits, you (the employee) must have a current Trust Fund enrollment form on file at the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund Office.
-If you have not done so already, you should complete the enrollment form, listing your choice of medical plan and dental plan, your beneficiary or beneficiaries, and all your eligible dependents.
-If you are married, you must submit a copy of your marriage certificate.
-If you have dependent children, you must submit a copy of their birth certificates and guardianship or adoption papers, if applicable.
+In order to be covered for benefits, you (the retired employee) must have a current Trust Fund enrollment form on file at the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund Office.
+If you are a new retiree, you should complete the enrollment form, listing your choice of medical plan and dental plan (if applicable), your beneficiary or beneficiaries, and all your eligible dependents.
+You will also need to submit copies of certain documents, such as a marriage certificate and birth certificates for your children.
+The Trust Fund Office will inform you as to which documents will be required.